lingkeshra10/Microservice-Architecture/README.md

 **Replication and High Availability:** PostgreSQL supports various replication methods for data redundancy and high availability, including streaming replication and logical replication.

-**MySQL:** MySQL is another popular open-source RDBMS widely used for web applications and other lightweight to moderately complex systems.
+**b.
+MySQL:** MySQL is another popular open-source RDBMS widely used for web applications and other lightweight to moderately complex systems.
 It is known for its ease of use, speed, and simplicity.
 Key features of MySQL include:

 **Performance:** MySQL is optimized for speed and can handle high-traffic websites efficiently.
 Scalability: It offers scalability through features like replication, clustering, and sharding.